Reports Indicate that Paramedics Let Woman Die Assuming She Could not Afford an Ambulance

 Have You Lost a Loved One Due to Medical Malpractice?

-The Tampa Bay medical malpractice attorneys at Masterson, Hoag, & Smith will fight to see that you are compensated if a loved one suffers injury or death due to medical negligence.
+The St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. will fight to see that you are compensated if a loved one suffers injury or death due to medical negligence.
 Give us a call at 727-325-2696 or contact us online and we can begin discussing your case immediately.